-Alcohol & Drugs Policy
+Drug and Alcohol Policy

-This policy is applicable to the entire University community, including faculty, staff, students and visitors, and includes any events conducted off-campus that create a potentially hostile campus environment.
+This policy is applicable to the entire University community, including faculty, staff, students and visitors, and includes any events conducted off-campus with the potential to create a hostile campus environment.
+Faculty and staff should reference the Employee Handbook for more information on illicit drugs and/or alcohol in the workplace.